Grindhead/phaser-matter-physics-editor/memory-bank/productContext.md

 - **Level Complete Animation:** When the player completes a level and lands, play a specific "cool landing" animation, overriding any other current animation.
 - **Finish Line Depth:** Ensure the player sprite is always rendered visually in front of (on top of) the finish line sprite.
 - **Enemy Placement (Level 1):** The first two generated platforms in level 1 must never contain enemies.
+- **Vertical Walls:** Introduce vertical walls made from rotated platforms.
+- **Barrel Substitution:** When the horizontal gap between generated platforms exceeds the maximum jump distance, substitute the next platform with a barrel to create a mandatory barrel jump sequence.